Your trusted partner in cosmetic care abroad

 Double eyelid surgery in Thailand costs 40–60% less than equivalent procedures in the US ($4,200–$7,500), Australia (A$3,900–A$6,800), and the UK (£3,300–£5,700).
 The savings come from Thailand's lower operating and facility costs, not from differences in technique or equipment.
 Our partner hospitals hold JCI accreditation and surgeons carry Thai Board certification in plastic and reconstructive surgery.

-Types of Double Eyelid Surgery in Thailand
+Types of Double Eyelid Surgery

-The choice between incisional and non-incisional methods is not a preference question — it depends on your lid anatomy.
+The choice between incisional and non-incisional methods is not a preference question, it depends on your lid anatomy.
 Skin thickness, the amount of orbital fat, and whether you need tissue removed all determine which approach produces a lasting, clean crease.

 Incisional Double Eyelid Surgery